 Major in Theatre Arts Education

-The major in theatre arts education has as its primary purpose the preparation of students for positions in secondary and middle schools as teachers of drama and theatre arts.
+The major in theatre arts education has as its primary purpose the preparation of students for positions in secondary schools as teachers of drama and theatre arts.

 The major prepares students to become effective teachers by balancing theory and practical application and by giving students valuable insights in the operation of curricular and extracurricular programs in theatre.
 Students who plan to seek licensure should maintain a relationship with both the Department of Education and the Department of Communication Arts and Sciences.
 Students are required to pass the Drama Theater Arts #210 Content Test prior to student teaching and the Teacher Performance Assessment (edTPA) prior to program completion.

 Please note: Students seeking secondary teaching licensure in theatre are encouraged to consider obtaining an endorsement in secondary English Language Arts.

 Students majoring in theatre arts education must take the core courses for the theatre major and the following six courses: